 2014-Recent Case Results (January-June)

-DISCLAIMER: The results achieved in past criminal defense cases and drunk driving defense cases is not necessarily indicative of the results that may be achieved in your case because the facts of every case are unique.JUNE, 2014
+DISCLAIMER: These are actual results from the Dominy Law Firm's DUI / OVI cases and criminal cases in Columbus, Ohio and the central Ohio area.
+However, the results achieved in past criminal defense cases and drunk driving defense cases is not necessarily indicative of the results which may be achieved in your case because the facts of every case are unique.JUNE, 2014

 Second Offense DUI/OVI Amended To Reckless Operation.
 My client was pulled over because the rear license plate on his car was not illuminated.
 The officer observed that my client had difficulty finding his insurance card, and the officer saw a marijuana seed on the floor near my client’s seat.
 The officer had my client get out of the car and perform field sobriety tests.
 My client performed well on some tests, but not-so-well on others.
 The officer arrested my client and took him to a police station.
 There, my client submitted to a drug recognition evaluation (DRE).
 He also took a breath test, and the result was .101; well under the limit of .080.
 My client submitted a urine sample, and the urine test eventually showed a concentration of 145 nanograms of marijuana metabolite.
 In Ohio, it is a ‘per se’ O.V.I. offense to operate a vehicle with 35 or more nanograms of marijuana metabolite in one’s urine.
 My client was charged with O.V.I. ‘per se’ (marijuana metabolite) and O.V.I. ‘impaired’.
 My client had one prior OVI conviction within the last six years and also had another O.V.I. charge that was reduced to Reckless Operation.